JW30/pdf-extractor/README.md

 Frontend is created using nicepage: https://nicepage.com

-For setup you'll need to create a folder named "temp_files" inside the working directory.
+For setup you'll need to create an empty folder named "temp_files" inside the working directory.